areedhimes/Tutorials/Fancyform/README.md

 This project is licensed under the MIT License

+### How to run it
+Open git bash in dir, then type 'npm run sass'

-# install the addon Live Server, then right click on the HTML file and launch it... will act like nodemon in conjunction with the run sass script
+Install the addon Live Server to the VS IDE, then right click on the index.html and pick to start it from the menu
-#